Discover more from The Pragmatic Engineer

 However, be on the lookout for unexpected behavior changes.
 For example, it might not be desirable if people now start to split pull requests to separate the code changes and the test changes: just to increase their PR count: as this approach is counterproductive.

 A problem with measurements focused on effort and output is that they transform the engineering culture to one where ‘slack time’ – free time between two pieces of work – is frowned upon.
 At companies that operate like factories, this might not be a problem.
-But for companies where engineering is a profit center, and a spontaneous interaction between colleagues during downtime could lead to prototyping and shipping a new idea, then frameworks measuring effort and outcome will squash culture.
+But for companies where engineering is a profit center, and a spontaneous interaction between colleagues during downtime could lead to prototyping and shipping a new idea, then frameworks measuring effort and outputs will squash culture.

 Know that measurement interferes with the system.
 Every new thing you start measuring will lead to engineers optimizing to make that measure look better.
 The more you measure, the more you shape the culture and how people work.